Performance Marketing

 • A/B test everything: Test colors, test images, test fonts, and test any other elements that can be changed within an image, video, or interactive asset.

-• Go beyond native ads: These ads have been useful for years now, but times are changing.
-As users become fatigued and search and social channels show diminishing returns, consider other options to find your target users.
+• Go beyond the walled gardens: As users become fatigued and search and social channels show diminishing returns, turn to the open web to find users with real intent.

 • Know the specs: Web users will notice a badly cropped or low-quality image, or a slow-to-load video, and dismiss them quickly.
 Make sure you’re using the right aspect ratio, resolution, or media type for the format or platform.